google-research/arco-era5/README.md

 --metadata-from-file=startup-script=start-up.sh
 ```

-7. Once VM created the script will execute on `7th day of every month` as this is default set in the [cron-file](data_automate/cron-file) and you can see the logs after Connect SSH of the VM.
+8. Once VM is created, the script will execute on `7th day of every month` as this is default set in the [cron-file](data_automate/cron-file).Also you can see the logs after connecting to VM through SSH.
 > Log will be shown at this(`/var/log/cron.log`) file.
-> For better Connect SSH after 5-10 minutes of VM creation.
+> Better if we SSH after 5-10 minutes of VM creation.
 ### Making the dataset "High Resolution" & beyond...

 This phase of the project is under active development!
 If you would like to lend a hand in any way, please check out our